 Amber Fort (Jaipur)

-Painted elephants have long been the traditional means of conveyance to the great arched gateways of Amber Fort, seat of the Kachwaha dynasty, who ruled over Rajasthan in the Mughal era.
-Rising from the shores of Maota Lake atop a craggy s...
+The great arched gateways of Amber Fort, the seat of the Kachwaha dynasty, who ruled over Rajasthan in the Mughal era is a fortress straight out othe Arabian nights.
+Rising from the shores of Maota Lake atop a craggy sandstone escarpment, ...